MAXIMUS Supports FISH

 FISH Solutes Fairfax County in Hosting the 2015 World Police & Fire Games

 FISH volunteered at the 2015 World Police & Fire Games.
-We are cheering on the 12,000 athletes who include first responders to those in emergencies.
+We cheered on the 12,000 athletes who include first responders to those in emergencies.
 These athletes support our mission to provide Friendly Instant Sympathetic Help.
-Come enjoy the many FREE events from June 26 – July 5, 2015 around our local area.

 Herndon-Reston FISH in Do More 24

 FISH supported The United Way of the Natonal Capital Area in the Do More 24 Fundraiser on June 4, 2015.
 In addition, we participated in their 2015 Shoe Box Project to decorate shoe boxes and pack them with toiletry products for people in need.
 This year, Do More 24 donors provided over $1.4 million to local nonprofits in the greater DC area.

 FISH endorses the Reston Senior Health and Safety Fair, co-hosted by the Reston Community Center and Reston Association.
 FISH encourages seniors to volunteer with us, shop at The Bargain Loft, and call for assistance in emergencies.

 O’Sullivans Irish Pub in Herndon supported FISH by donating to the FISH Fling and designating FISH as a preferred charity in its “Win a Trip to Ireland” raffle.
 A portion of all ticket sales came to FISH!
 Thank you to everyone who supported and participated in the raffle.